How to Apply for American Rescue Plan’s Restaurant Revitalization Fund

 Applications for the Restaurant Revitalization Fund will be facilitated by the SBA.

 You still have a few days to get your material to apply, as applications should be going up on March 15th.
-You will need a DUNS number and register for SAM, both of which are free to apply (see instructions below).
+Contrary to earlier reports, you will NO LONGER need a DUNS number or be registered with SAM.

 Here’s what you can do immediately to prepare for your application: